influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.x/functions/built-in/transformations/aggregates/median.md

 ```

 When using the `estimate_tdigest` or `exact_mean` methods, it outputs non-null
-records with values that fall within the 50th percentile.
+records with values that fall within the `0.5` quantile.

 When using the `exact_selector` method, it outputs the non-null record with the
-value that represents the 50th percentile.
+value that represents the `0.5` quantile.

 > The `median()` function can only be used with float value types.
-> It is a special application of the [`percentile()` function](/flux/v0.x/functions/built-in/transformations/aggregates/percentile) which
+> It is a special application of the [`quantile()` function](/flux/v0.x/functions/built-in/transformations/aggregates/quantile) which
 > uses an approximation implementation that requires floats.
 > You can convert your value column to a float column using the [`toFloat()` function](/flux/v0.x/functions/built-in/transformations/type-conversions/tofloat).